-Our annual discretionary compensation scheme is structured to be compliant with the FCA Remuneration Code.
+The annual discretionary compensation scheme is structured to be compliant with the relevant regulatory guidelines.
 This scheme involves both an annual cash bonus as well as an equity award.
-We encourage employees to take a long-term view of both their and Ashmore's performance and the decisions they make, and have structured our equity scheme such that this proportion of the employees' remuneration is deferred for five years.
+Ashmore encourages employees to take a long-term view of both their and Ashmore's performance and the decisions they make, and has structured the equity scheme such that this proportion of the employees' remuneration is deferred for five years.